 Some of the more common types of injuries could include cuts and bruises from broken swimming pool tiles.
 While these could be considered quite mild injuries, if contaminated water is also involved, then an infection could make a swimming pool injury of this nature harder to recover from.
 If you feel poor maintenance caused you to have an accident at a swimming pool, and you’ve been injured, you could look into making a claim for compensation.

 There are a lot of chemicals that are used in swimming pools to keep the water hygienic, but some of these chemicals, if handled incorrectly or unsafely, could lead to injuries or illnesses.
 A miscalculation of chemicals or spillage could cause workers or visitors to the swimming pool to be exposed to high levels of chemicals that could cause them harm.
 Those in swimming pool chlorine accidents could potentially suffer chlorine poisoning, which could lead to very unpleasant symptoms.
-Or, chemical burns could cause scarring.
+Or, a chemical burn could cause scarring.

 If you have fallen ill or been injured at a swimming pool because of lack of safety regarding chemicals, then you could be eligible to claim compensation.